oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 ---
 layout: blog_post
-title: "The Ultimate Guide to Password Hashing in Python"
+title: The Ultimate Guide to Password Hashing in Okta
 author: karl-hughes
 by: contractor
-communities: [python]
+communities: [security, python]
-description: "Everything you ever wanted to know about hashing passwords in Python"
+description: "An in-depth guide that uses live Python examples to show how to hash passwords into a format that Okta recognizes."
-tags: [python, password, hashing]
+tags: [okta, password, md5, sha1, sha256, sha512, bcrypt, hashing, salting]
 tweets:
-- ""
+- "You’ve heard about hashing passwords before.
+Now learn how to hash passwords with Python!"
-- ""
+- "Follow along with this interactive guide to learn how to hash passwords with Python"
-- ""
+- "Use the live Python examples in this post to learn the details of hashing passwords!"
-image:
+image: blog/ultimate-guide-to-password-hashing-in-okta/header.png
-type: awareness
+type: conversion
 ---

 <!-- <script src="https://cdn.jsdelivr.net/npm/brython@3.8.10/brython.min.js"></script> -->